JelenaBu/SMTViewer/README.md

 node app.js -d ../tests/demo.db
 ```

+Any other database file produced by SMT Service can be used as input for SMT Viewer.

 ## Help

 To get help and see what are all possible initial parameters you can type